Crane1195/DIYB0XX/WoodB0XX/README.md

 ![image](https://i.imgur.com/eLWxTKm.jpg)

 Wiring is messy since I made the cables much longer than they need to be unfortunately.
 I used a common groundcable with 30 .110" connectors, a 5v to 3.3v converter, and a common ground / 5V panel from another project I did.
-For more info on how the wiring works, check out Simple's guide linked above, message me on discord, or join the 20XX discord from the link above. @Crane#1195 is my ID
+For more info on how the wiring works, check out Simple's guide linked above, message me on Discord, or join the 20XX Discord from the link above. @Crane#1195 is my ID

 ![image](https://i.imgur.com/0YlfuPZ.jpg)